mi3nts/summer2019/inbar/DailyNotes.md

 #### 6.3 Finish up
  - If wire collects data correctly, disconnect from the arduino and sensor, cover exposed wire with heat shrink, and heat.
 Then put aside.

+### Task 7: Connect wires
+ - Get 3 four-pin cable and one of the six-wire cables from task 6
+ - Wrap all the red wires among these together and wrap with a copper solid wire around them.
+Do the same for the black wires.
+ - Wrap all the yellow wires from the 4-pin cable together (DO NOT use the wire from the six-wire cable) and wrap with a solid wire.
+Do the same for the white wires.